-Ahmaud Arbery death trial begins 2nd week of testimony
+Defense fails to oust Jesse Jackson from Arbery death trial

 BRUNSWICK, Ga.
-(AP) — Trial testimony entered a second week Monday in the case of three white men charged with murder in the killing of Ahmaud Arbery after they spotted the 25-year-old Black man running in their neighborhood.
+(AP) — The Rev. Jesse Jackson joined Ahmaud Arbery’s parents Monday at the trial of three white men charged with murdering their son, prompting an unsuccessful request by a defense attorney to have the civil rights leader removed.

-Father and son Greg and Travis McMichael armed themselves and pursued Arbery in a pickup truck after he ran past their house on Feb.
+Father and son Greg and Travis McMichael armed themselves and pursued the 25-year-old Black man in a pickup truck after spotting him running in their neighborhood on Feb.
 23, 2020.

-Their neighbor William “Roddie” Bryan joined the chase, initially telling police that he ran Arbery off the road with his own truck before taking cellphone video of Travis McMichael shooting Arbery three times with a shotgun.
+Their neighbor William “Roddie” Bryan joined the chase and told police he ran Arbery off the road with his own truck before taking cellphone video of Travis McMichael shooting him three times with a shotgun.

+The same defense lawyer complained last week when the Rev. Al Sharpton joined Arbery’s mother and father inside the Glynn County courtroom.
+Attorney Kevin Gough said he feared Sharpton was trying to influence the jury, telling the judge “we don’t want any more Black pastors coming in here.”

+Gough renewed his concern Monday when Jackson sat in the back of the courtroom gallery between Arbery’s mother, Wanda Cooper-Jones, and father, Marcus Arbery Sr. The civil rights leader wore a mask, but at one point pulled it down beneath his chin while speaking with Cooper-Jones.

+Superior Court Judge Timothy Walmsley declined to ask Jackson to leave.
+Courtrooms are generally open to the public, although the judge has limited seating in the public gallery because of the coronavirus pandemic.

+“The court is not going to single out any particular individual or group of individuals as not being allowed into his courtroom as a member of the public,” Walmsley said.
+“If there is a disruption, you’re welcome to call that to my attention.”

 Georgia Bureau of Investigation Agent Jason Seacrist returned to the witness stand Monday and was questioned by a defense lawyer about his interviews with Bryan.
-Attorney Kevin Gough pressed Seacrist about his client’s claims that Arbery tried to get into Bryan’s truck during the chase.
+Gough pressed Seacrist about his client’s claims that Arbery tried to get into Bryan’s truck during the chase.
 Investigators testified they found Arbery’s fingerprints on the truck near one of the door handles.

 “Is it fair to say the first identifiable crime Mr. Bryan personally witnessed that day would be Mr. Arbery trying to get in his truck?”
 Gough asked.